 Led by Superintendent Chris Reykdal, OSPI is the primary agency charged with overseeing public K-12 education in Washington state.
-Working with the state's two hundred ninety-five (295) public school districts, six (6) state-tribal education compact schools, and public charter schools, OSPI allocates funding and provides tools, resources, and technical assistance so every student in Washington is provided a high-quality public education.
+Working with the state's two hundred ninety-five (295) public school districts and seven (7) state-tribal education compact schools, OSPI allocates funding and provides tools, resources, and technical assistance so every student in Washington is provided a high-quality public education.